merely-useful/py-rse/index.md

 **Use `ALL_CAPS_WITH_UNDERSCORES` for global variables.**

-This convention is inherited from C, which was used to write the first version of Python.
+This convention is inherited from C,\index{Python!style!variable naming}
+which was used to write the first version of Python.
 In that language,
 upper case was used to indicate a constant whose value couldn't be modified;